The AquaPod and WaterBOB make freshwater easily accessible in an emergency.

-Neither of these products are incredibly expensive, but the WaterBOB comes in at a slightly higher price.
+Neither of these products is incredibly expensive, but the WaterBOB comes in at a slightly higher price.

 Do we think this is a big enough difference to really make the choice for you?
 No, not necessarily.

-The Aquapod comes in at around 45 cents per gallon of water and the WaterBOB is around 35 cents per gallon.
+The Aquapod comes in at around 45 cents per gallon of water, and the WaterBOB is about 35 cents per gallon.
 When looking at it this way, the WaterBOB is a better value.
-That is, if you are going to be capable of using the full carrying capacity of the WaterBOB.
+That is if you are going to be capable of using the total carrying capacity of the WaterBOB.

 - The AquaPod is the only water storage system of this style that you can purchase the replaceable liners for.
-This reduces the use of plastic and the price because you don’t need to buy a full new system each time.
+This reduces the use of plastic and the price because you don’t need to buy an entire new system each time.